GR-1 "Anvil"

-The Arcflash Labs GR-1 "Anvil" is a portable shoulder-fired semi-automatic bullpup 8-stage coilgun designed and manufactured by Arcflash Labs LLC in Los Angeles, California.
+The Arcflash Labs GR-1 "Anvil" is a portable shoulder-fired semi-automatic bullpup 8-stage coilgun designed and manufactured by Arcflash Labs in Los Angeles, California.
 It is the most powerful handheld coilgun ever sold publicly.
 It was developed 3 years after the EMG-01A.

 Operating mechanism

 The GR-1 uses a clamped quasi-resonant (CQR) step-up inverter described in U.S. Patent 10,811,995, which allows a six-cell 25.2 volt lithium-ion polymer battery to supply up to 1000 watts of power to eight high-voltage electrolytic capacitors in approximately three seconds.
 As with most coilguns, the eight aforementioned capacitors are used to power eight respective electromagnetic coils in the configuration of a linear motor to accelerate a ferromagnetic or conducting projectile to high velocity.

+Although the "GR" designation purports the device to be a "Gauss Rifle", as evidenced both by the company and media reports, this is technically a misnomer on two counts—it is neither a rifle (as it doesn't use rifling) nor a Gauss gun (a type of accelerator that uses permanent magnets and is distinct from a coilgun).

 Legality

-Under United States law, “firearms” are defined as propelling a projectile by combustion.
+Under United States law, "firearms" are defined as propelling a projectile by combustion.
 Coilguns such as the GR-1 do not have any combustion mechanism, and therefore are not legally considered firearms.
 However, Arcflash Labs legally refers to the GR-1 as an air gun out of an abundance of caution.